astral-projects/gomoku-web/code/jvm/README.md

-Please edit this file with instructions on how to build and run the project.
+Please edit this file with instructions on how to build and run the project. missing procedures